-In this book, the history is of both the United States and the world.
-It meshes perfectly with Beautiful Feet Book's U.S. and World History; a visual timeline at the beginning of the book shows the alignment of BF books for that course and lessons from DOH.
+The history covered in this book is from both the United States and the world.
+It meshes perfectly with Beautiful Feet Book's Modern American and World History; a visual timeline at the beginning of the book shows the alignment of BF books for that course and lessons from Drawing on History.
 High school students are the target audience, although I understand that the next book will be for both junior and senior high students.

 The course is clearly and simply laid out without being overwhelming.
 Sixteen lessons each teach a particular type of art (i.e., Romanticism, Impressionism, etc.), explaining the historical setting from which each one sprung.
 Often, a particular artist is highlighted as an exemplar.
 For example, J.M.
 W. Turner is the artist selected to help us learn about Romanticism.
 Samples of his work are shown then students try to recreate one of his paintings.
 In the sidebars for each lesson are objectives; a list of art materials required; recommendations of books, weblinks, and DVDs; and a list of “Guiding Research Questions.”
 Lessons tend to follow the same general format: some historical background and description of the featured art style, mention of artists and their works from the period, narrower focus on the highlighted artist and one or more of their works, and one or two art project assignments.